Qadir296/LCDA-for-Cyber-Security-in-IoT-Environment/README.md

 The project incorporates the following features:

-1. **Semantic Modeling**: Utilize Knowledge Base System (KBS) for semantic modeling to understand user IoT device usages and applications for enhanced security.
+1. **Semantic Modeling**: Utilize a Knowledge Base System (KBS) for semantic modeling to understand user IoT device usages and applications for enhanced security.

 2. **Context-Based Knowledge Base**: Provide Implementation of algorithm for Knowledge Base (KB) rewriting into context-based KBs.